samuelv8/samuelv8/README.md

 Experience with development in C, C++ and Python languages.

-I'm currently nterested in software engineering and high performance programming
+I'm currently interested in software engineering and high performance programming

 <!--